StartBootstrap/startbootstrap-thumbnail-gallery/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/IronSummitMedia/startbootstrap-thumbnail-gallery/issues) here in GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/thumbnail-gallery/).
+[Open a new issue](https://github.com/IronSummitMedia/startbootstrap-thumbnail-gallery/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/thumbnail-gallery/).

 ## Creator